 [28:46] In the middle of the night.
 That.
 The door is shut.
 My kids are in bed with me.
 This was a fairly legitimate excuse.
 Why he shouldn't have to.
 Open the door.

 [28:58] And so.
 We see that.
-It's.
 It's a pretty big ordeal.
-And so.
-The crowd listening in to Jesus.
+And so the crowd listening in to Jesus.
 That day.
 Probably would have chuckled.
 Like.
 That's not an option.

-[29:21] He can't hide behind the couch.
+[29:21] You can't hide behind the couch.
 With his request.
 And saying.
 You know.
 You're an inconvenience.
 You see the oddity.

 [29:32] That.
 That would be unheard of.
 They would chuckle.
 And so.
 Refusing.
 To help anyone.
 If this neighbor was concerned.